Apple’s effort to court ‘ethical’ hackers draws poor reviews

 It also announced it would provide “security research devices” — special iPhones designed for security research — to people who have a proven track record of successfully finding bugs.

-Apple declined to say how many of the devices it’s given to researchers or whether it’s paid a $1 million bounty.
+Apple declined to say how many of the devices it has given to researchers or whether it has paid a $1 million bounty.

 Jeff Bezos’s iPhone had Apple’s state-of-the-art security, and that may have helped its alleged hackers